ilbuonmarcio/lydia/README.md

 wget https://raw.githubusercontent.com/maaaybe/mrczlnks/master/install.sh
 ```

-- Modify it to fit your own purposes (e.g. disk to format, partitions, hostname, username)
+- Modify it to fit your own purposes (I suggest you to edit the proper disk to format, right partitions, change hostname, username, purge packages you don't need and so on, or do like [zetaemme](https://github.com/zetaemme/zls) and fork this repository as a base for your own install script!)

 ```bash
 vim ./install.sh